 - High School Degree or the equivalent (University Requirement)

 - Basic computer skills (e.g. typing and data entry)

 - Reliable email access

-- No specific experience level is required, but communication and feedback skills are essential
+- No specific experience type is required, but the ability to communicate and remember details are essential

 - Competitive hourly rates, paid trainings, parking, and flexible hours

 - Central location (most events are in Oakland)

 - Gain knowledge about the healthcare community, develop accurate and precise feedback skills, and network with other SPs